yanchenglee98/tp/docs/UserGuide.md

 This command helps you get a list of the attendees of a particular event.

 Let’s say you want to get the details of the residents attending the event Hall Lunch.
 You can get a list of them by using this command.
-Suppose that Hall Lunch is the first event on the events list.
+Suppose that Hall Lunch is the first event on the events list, as shown in the image below.

 ![](https://i.imgur.com/x5lqxI3.png)